kindl/Hypatia/README.md

 ### My Stages
 Let me tell you about my daily routine:

-* Lexer: While I am dreaming the Lexer takes all the strings I have read and turns them into tokens.
+* Lexer: While I am dreaming, the Lexer turns all the strings I have read into tokens.
-* Parser: Shortly before I wake up, token seeds grow into a syntax tree in the Parser.
+* Parser: In the Parser, token seeds grow into syntax trees.
 * Operators: Yawn!
 Time to wake up and I already have my first chores to do.
 Sigh...
 I shake out my blanket, rename my operator symbols to plain names and change their associativity and precedence.
 * Simplifier: I can't think before I had my coffee.
 A sip from the Simplifier and my world looks much clearer.
 * Aliases: Time to brush my teeth.
-The Aliases brushes out all the bacteria and rename complicated patterns and types to simpler ones.
+Aliases brushes out all the bacteria and renames complicated patterns and types to simpler ones.
-* Typechecker: Now I start with the actual work and I check if my types are correct.
+* Typechecker: Now I start with the actual work and check if my types are correct.
-* Sorting: In the evening, my creativity awakes.
-I sort my let-bindings and compile my syntax tree into an imperative dynamic language.
-* Compiler: At night, I write the result down in lua, so that I don't forget anything.
+* Compiler: In the evening, my creativity awakes.
+I compile my syntax tree into an imperative dynamic language and write the results down in lua, so that I don't forget anything.
 * ModuleSystem: Is it bedtime already?
 Again?
 Tomorrow will be a good day, good that I have everything planned in my ModuleSystem.

 It was nice to talk with you stranger.